 - Local TV Stations, when you host fundraisers or other charitable events local media outlets are always looking for feel-good stories, reach out and provide them with the information.

-- Write a list of 10 local business you frequent or love.
+– Write a list of 10 local businesses you frequent or love.

-- Choose all the businesses that align with your philosophies and reach out to them.
-Partner at an event!
-Share a flyer – double sided with an event on one side and special business offer on the back (split the cost of flyers!)
+-Share a flyer – double-sided with an event on one side and special business offer on the back (split the cost of flyers!)

 - Create a Local Activity Guide or Calendar of Events, and Promote it!